uavos/apx-gcs/src/Plugins/MapView/ElevationMap/README.md

 # Elevation

-Map plugin to to determine the elevation of the terrain above sea level.
+Map plugin to determine the elevation of the terrain above sea level.